Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Important Role of IoT in COVID-19

 \subsection{Robots}

 According to the Merriam Webster dictionary\cite{robotDefinition2020}, a robot is defined as ``a machine that resembles a living creature in being capable of moving independently."
-As an advancement during the emergence of networked robots within the cloud, the Internet of Robot Things was implemented because they have many advantages by doing different tasks to make life easier \cite{ray2016internet}.
+As an advancement during the emergence of networked robots within the cloud, the Internet of Robot Things was implemented where they can do many different tasks to make life easier \cite{ray2016internet}.
 Regarding the current pandemic, robots can be categorized as Autonomous robots\cite{Autonomous2020covid}, Telerobots\cite{tavakoli2020robotics}, Collaborative robots\cite{cobot2020covid}, and Social robots\cite{SocialBot2020}.
-Table \ref{tab:robots} also displays the fundamentals of these robot types and instances.
+Table \ref{tab:robots} covers the fundamental aspects of these robots with examples.